 We deliver a balanced curriculum and provide a challenging, creative and enjoyable learning environment.
 Learning is seen as a two way process where the students’ needs are fully considered and as a department we strive to provide a stimulating, enjoyable and safe environment for all pupils to develop their skills at all levels of ability.

 GCSE PE is a popular choice amongst the students and consists of a practical and theoretical element using the exam board EDEXCEL.
-Students typically complete four hours a week which combine theory and practical lessons.
-Pupils are assessed on their practical ability in four sports and are required to sit a theory paper at the end of the course.
+Students typically complete two hours a week which combine theory and practical lessons.
+Pupils are assessed on their practical ability in three sports and design and complete their own personal exercise programme which is also evaluated.
+The theoretical element consists of sitting two examination papers at the end of the course.

 GCSE PE offers students the opportunity to acquire the skills, knowledge and understanding needed should they wish to go on and study a similar course at Post-16 level and potentially laying the foundations for a career in the sports industry.

 Unit 1: The Theory of Physical Education.
 (60% - 2 Written examinations)

 Unit 2: Performance in Physical Education.
 (30% - Practical 10%- Controlled Assessment)

 Component 3: Practical Performance.